stefandecimelli/Thread-Pool-Excercise-2-Lost-Update-Problem/readme.md

 Exercise for "Java: Multi-threading and Concurrency Simplified" on Udemy

-When we run MainWithErrors we see an output that can look like this:
+When we run Main we see an output that can look like this:
 ```
 ___FaultyTicketReservationSystem___
 pool-1-thread-4 {a=100, b=100}